muratk5n/thirdwave/en/index.md

 water; 'phile' meaning love or attraction to)"

 ---

 The stock market is still overvalued, Wilshire above 190.
 Levels of around 100 would be normal.
-Current levels of relatively high FED rates can help there.
+High FED rates can help get there.
 Same for housing prices.
 Housing is a huge part of CPI and PCE.

 [[-]](2021/01/stats.html#wilshire)